onwongjan2002/CKA-Certification-Course-2025/Day 27/README.md

 1. Simplifies the storage lifecycle by automating PV creation using dynamic provisioning.
 2. Offers flexibility to define and manage multiple storage tiers.
 3. Optimizes storage resource allocation, especially in environments spanning multiple Availability Zones (AZs).

+> StorageClass takes over the role of provisioning PVs dynamically, replacing many of the static configurations you used to define in PVs manually.
+But not everything from PV moves into the StorageClass—some things like **access modes, size, volumeMode** still come from PVC.

 ---